 Without an effective ecommerce sales funnel, you’re losing money.

-You can’t just pop open your online store and expect visitors to pull out their credit card.
+You can’t just pop open your online store and expect visitors to pull out their credit cards.

 There’s a process you can take to generate leads and maximize revenue.

-In this post, we’ll cover the secrets of building effective sales funnels alongside practical examples of brands crushing it online.
+In this post, we’ll cover the secrets of building effective sales funnels and provide practical examples of brands that are crushing it online.

 Stick to the end.